 - Partial removal, where your surgeon ‘shaves’ the lesion off at its base so it is at the level of the surrounding skin.
 This may be combined with a technique called cautery which seals the skin and stops bleeding.
-This method is used for lesions such as keratosis, skin tags and ‘shallow’ moles.
+This method is used for lesions such as keratosis and skin tags.

 - Complete removal, where the entire lesion is surgically removed.
 Your surgeon will remove the lesion and some of the tissue around it and you may need stitches afterwards.
-This is a technique used for larger moles or for lesions which are suspected to be cancerous.
+This is a technique used for lesions which are suspected to be cancerous.

-- Curettage is where your surgeon will gently scoop away the lesion and is generally used for warts.
+- Curettage is where your surgeon will gently scoop away the lesion.
 It is often combined with cryotherapy or cautery.

 This depends on the technique being used and the extent of the lesion.
 You will be given an idea of how long your procedure will take at your pre-operation assessment.